mongodb/docs/source/reference/replica-configuration.rst

-   Defines the names and combination of :js:data:`tags <members.tags>` that can be used by the application layer to guarantee :term:`write propagation` to database using the :mongodb:command:`getLastError` command to provide :term:`data center awareness`.
+   Defines the names and combination of :js:data:`tags <members.tags>` that can be used by the application layer to guarantee :term:`write propagation` to database using the :mongodb:dbcommand:`getLastError` command to provide :term:`data center awareness`.

 .. _replica-set-reconfiguration-usage: